asokraju/VandV/README.md

 Main Section: The main section of the script demonstrates how to use the above classes and functions.
 It first specifies the name of the pre-trained Transformer model and the maximum sequence length for tokenization.
 It then tokenizes a pair of sentences and computes the similarity score between them using the SBERTCosineSimilarityModel class.

 The code is designed to be modular, with each class and function performing a specific task.
-This makes it easy to modify or extend the code to suit different requirements or to incorporate different Transformer models.
+This makes it easy to modify or extend the code to suit different goals or to incorporate different Transformer models.

 ## Dependencies